splash-networks/admin-panel-doc/docs/portals/aruba-instant-on.md

-To set up a portal for Aruba Instant On first we need to [create a template](../defining-templates.md).
+To set up a portal for Aruba/HPE Instant On first we need to [create a template](../defining-templates.md).

 ## Add a Portal